Click here to go to our main page on transmission lines

 Click here to go to our page on wavenumber, which is often confused with propagation phase constant!

-Updated for December 2007: We recently split the transmission line model onto its own page.
+We placed the transmission line model onto its own page.
 The propagation constant is an important parameter associated with transmission lines.
-It is a complex number denoted by Greek lower case letter (gamma), and is used to describe the behavior of an electromagnetic wave along a transmission line.
+It is a complex number denoted by Greek lower case letter γ (gamma), and is used to describe the behavior of an electromagnetic wave along a transmission line.

 The propagation constant is separated into two components that have very different effects on signals: